 - Contributions in training seminars.

-- Staff observations recorded in the preliminary review and in the two performance evaluation meetings.
+- Staff observations and feedback in the preliminary review and in the two formal performance evaluations.

 - Titanium reports and documentation of number of intakes and ongoing counseling hours completed.

 - Monthly reports from the Director recording the percent of actual to targeted hours of intake and returning appointments, and the range of these percentages for permanent staff over the same time period.

 - Primary supervisor’s written evaluation of intern’s performance.